 Successful Customer Relationship Management Is About Customer Success

-To have an effective CRM solution you need a clear understanding of:
+From that experience, I have come to one major conclusion — that to implement an effective CRM solution, executives need a clear understanding of:

 - What they want from your company